 “This isn’t very earth friendly but my mom used to put hairspray in our hair before we went to school to PREVENT us from getting it again…i guess the lice don’t like the taste of hairspray so the don’t stay in hair that has it.” — Kimra

 “Half a bottle of detangler and a comb, an hour in the tub – I believe in the mechanical (and yes essential oils when that’s finished).” — Sandra

-“I swear by Tea Tree Shampoo.
+“I swear by tea tree shampoo.
 My kids have not had them since using that shampoo regularly.” — Kathryn

 “We used vinegar mixed with warm water (a third vinegar, 2 thirds water), in a spray bottle.
-Wrap the hair in gladwrap for half an hour.
+Wrap the hair in cling wrap for half an hour.
 Into the shower, rinse their hair.
 Conditioner with a few drop of tea tree in it, comb through the hair with a good quality metal comb before you wash the conditioner out.
 Blast with a hairdryer too… any remaining one should be killed off by the heat.
 Repeat every couple of days, just to be sure you got them all.” — Elocin

 “I have an electric comb that you run through their hair and it zaps them, works great.” — familyof3